What is Endometriosis?

 Endometriosis occurs when tissue normally found in a woman’s uterus, called the endometrium, grows outside of the uterus.
 This tissue, which does not belong outside the uterus, can then break down, bleed, and cause symptoms.

 Some women with endometriosis have no symptoms.
-But most have pain in the lower part of the belly that can occur:
+But most experience:

-- When urinating or having a bowel movement (often during monthly periods)
+- pain when urinating or having a bowel movement (often during monthly periods)

 Other symptoms of endometriosis can include: